LuayAlali/LuayAlali/README.md

-<strong>Hey</strong>welcome to my page.
+<strong>Hey</strong> welcome to my page.
 I'm super excited you are here, and looking forward to possibly connecting.
-You'll find here all the projects I'm currently working on.
+You'll find here projects I'm currently working on.
 And hopefully get a better sense of who I am.
 I'll tell ya now!
 I'm not shy and love to connect, co-create and always down to learn a thing or two...or 100!!

 - 🔭 I’m currently working on using Graph API on a SAAS project